cosmos/sdk-tutorials/authz-module/index.md

 By completing this tutorial, you have learned how to use the authz module:

 - Configured and used the simulation application (simapp)
-- Created a government proposal
+- Created a governance proposal
-- Created an authorization
+- Created a voting authorization
-- Generated and executed an unsigned transaction
+- Generated an unsigned transaction
+- Signed and executed a transaction
-- Revoked authorization
+- Revoked a voting authorization

 To learn more about the authorization module and different types of authorizations, check out the [authz module documentation](https://docs.cosmos.network/v0.44/modules/authz/).